 The City of Taylor continues to seek and attract industrial business.
-Hart Components completed construction on a new manufacturing facility in 2021.
-Hart Components manufactures roof trusses and provides both property tax and sales tax revenues.
-RCR Taylor Logistics Park, a master planned rail-served logistic & industrial park broke ground in 2019 and continues to develop and market the property.
+RCR Taylor Logistics Park, a master planned rail-served logistic & industrial park broke ground in 2019 and continues to develop and market the property, with a recently completed 300,000 square foot facility located within the Park.
 The mix of commercial and industrial businesses located in the park will provide both sales and property taxes to the City.
-Finally, in Q4 2021 Samsung Semiconductor announced that they would build a 6,000,000 square foot, \$17 billion semiconductor manufacturing facility in Taylor.
-Construction of this facility began in early 2022 and it is anticipated that the first of two planned fabrication facilities will begin manufacturing by the end of 2023.
-This facility will provide thousands of construction jobs as well as 1,800 permanent jobs.
+In Q4 2021, Samsung Semiconductor announced that they would build a 6,000,000 square foot, \$17 billion semiconductor manufacturing facility in Taylor.
+Construction of this facility began in early 2022 and it is anticipated that the first of two planned fabrication facilities will begin manufacturing by the end of 2024.
+This facility has provided thousands of construction jobs and will provide 1,800 permanent jobs.
 The company owns more than 1,200 acres of property at the site and has requested property tax relief for an additional eight fabrication facilities.
 There are no plans in place currently for the construction of these additional facilities.
-It is also anticipated that ancillary suppliers for Samsung will build facilities in the vicinity of the new plant.
+Additionally, ancillary suppliers for Samsung are planning to build facilities in the vicinity of the new plant, including within a new 200-acre industrial park under development.

 For many years, the City's economy has been largely based on agriculture and small commercial businesses.
 These are still important aspects to the city and surrounding area today, however, the City of Taylor and the Taylor Economic Development Corporation actively recruit companies that add to the diversity of the City's local economy while providing residents with good employment opportunities.
-A major industry that is located within the City of Taylor is the Electric Reliability Council of Texas (ERCOT), which manages the flow of electric power to more than 26 million Texas customers, or about 90 percent of the state's electric load.
-ERCOT is the City's largest employer with over 600 employees working in Taylor.
+In addition to Samsung, a major industry that is located within the City of Taylor is the Electric Reliability Council of Texas (ERCOT), which manages the flow of electric power to more than 26 million Texas customers, or about 90 percent of the state's electric load.
+ERCOT has 600 employees working in Taylor.
 Other large employers in the city include the Taylor Independent School District (TISD), Wal-Mart and Durcon.

-The property tax rate for tax year 2022 (fiscal year 2023) is \$0.648953 per \$100 valuation, a reduction of 11.62 cents from the previous year.
-Approximately 70 percent of this rate, or \$0.453380, is utilized for General Fund maintenance and operating activities.
-The remaining 30 percent, or \$0.195573, is used for debt service.
-The General Fund's portion of property tax revenue for fiscal year 2023 is estimated to be \$8,860,000.
-Sales tax revenue for fiscal year 2023 is budgeted at \$11,325,000 and represents an increase of \$7,075,000 compared to FY2022.
+The property tax rate for tax year 2023 (fiscal year 2024) is \$0.628774 per \$100 valuation, a reduction of 2.02 cents from the previous year.
+Approximately 57 percent of this rate, or \$0.360653, is utilized for General Fund maintenance and operating activities.
+The remaining 43 percent, or \$0.268121, is used for debt service.
+The General Fund's portion of property tax revenue for fiscal year 2024 is estimated to be \$7,940,000.
+Sales tax revenue for fiscal year 2024 is budgeted at \$14,200,000.
 The higher sales tax revenues are indicative of the economic impact of the new Samsung Semiconductor facility being built and the residential growth experienced over the last three years.
+The additional sales tax revenue has allowed the City Council to lower the property tax rate.

 The City's Fund Balance Policy requires that the General Fund maintains a minimum of three months of operating expenditures as unassigned reserves.
 The unassigned fund balance for the general fund can be found in the Financial Highlights section of the Management Discussion and Analysis.
 It is intended that the available fund balance beyond the minimum will be used for capital outlay and emergency expenditures.
-We anticipate that revenues and expenditures for fiscal year 2023 will allow fund balance to remain at adequate levels to meet these stated goals and objectives.
+We anticipate that revenues and expenditures for fiscal year 2024 will allow fund balance to remain at adequate levels to meet these stated goals and objectives.